nih-cfde/usecases/docs/index.md

 # Use Case Library

 The Use Case Library provides a set of high-level summaries that capture the essential scientific objectives and place them in the context of larger goals and the Common Fund Data Ecosystem timeline.

+You can explore the library using the tabs above.

+## Overview

 A **Use Case** consists of an **Objective** and a **Persona** - a person who can have an **Objective**.
 These are combined into a **summary**